-One piece of good news is that state UI tax payments generally can be credited against your FUTA taxes.
+State UI tax payments generally can be credited against your FUTA taxes.

-UI tax is paid on each employee’s wages up to a maximum annual amount.
-That amount, known as the taxable wage base or chargeable wage limit, increases every year in Colorado.
+UI tax is paid on each employee's wages up to a maximum annual amount.
+That amount, known as the "taxable wage base" or "chargeable wage limit," increases every year in Colorado.
 For current information, check the Premium Rates page on the CDLE website.

 The state UI tax rate for new employers also can change from one year to the next.
 The overall rate ("standard rate" or "combined rate") currently has two components: a base rate and a bond principal rate.
 In recent years, the combined rate has been a little over .02%.
 (There are higher rates for employers in construction trades).

-Established employers are subject to a “computed rate,” which may be lower or higher rate than new employers depending on an “experience rating.”
+Established employers are subject to a "computed rate," which may be a lower or higher rate than new employers depending on an "experience rating."
 This means, among other things, whether your business has ever had any employees who made claims for state unemployment benefits.